portalzine/cubicfusion-suitecrm-webhooks/README.md

 This is still in early testing ...

 v0.1.0-alpha
-1. Fixed Fatal Errors with PHP 8.3 and SuietCRM 8.8
+1. Fixed Fatal Errors with PHP 8.3 and SuiteCRM 8.8
 2. Fixed Language Files
 3. Initial cleanup